Ultimate Guide to Oxalis Triangularis Plant Care at Home

 Yellow Leaves and Mushy Stems

-This is a sign of root rot which occurs due to overwatering.
+I find that this is a tell-tale sign of root rot, which occurs due to overwatering.

-Repot your plant, removing any rotted portions of the roots.
+If this occurs, I recommend repotting your plant and removing any rotted portions of the roots.
 Make sure you choose a well-draining potting mix and a well-draining container.
 If necessary, reduce watering frequency and/or volume.

 Brown, Wilting, or Crispy Leaves